smartdevicelink/sdl_requirements/detailed_docs/TRS/embedded_navi/GetWayPoints_TRS.md

 SDL must:
 - transfer GetWayPoints_request to HMI
-- respond with '<resultCode>' received from HMI to mobile application
+- respond with `<resultCode>` received from HMI to mobile application
 - provide the requested parameters at the same order as received from HMI to mobile application (in case of successfull response)

 2.